-Before beginning any employee training program, the end goal of said program should be laid out in terms of a measurable result.
+Before beginning any employee training program, the end goal of the program should be laid out in terms of a measurable result.
 What do you hope to accomplish with this program?
 What problem needs to be solved with this training?
 Properly and clearly identify the initiatives of the training program before beginning the training program is vital to its success.

 2.)
 They Should Include Assessments

 Any worthwhile employee training program will include some form of assessment.
 It makes sense as your employees can only improve if they retain the training they are learning.
-Therefore, pre-training assessment combined with post training assessment enables you to create a program that will address any holes in your employees’ training.
-Post training assessment will also ensure your employees retained what they were taught.
+Therefore, pre-training assessment combined with post-training assessment enables you to create a program that will address any holes in your employees’ training.
+Post-training assessment will also ensure your employees retained what they were taught.
 Keep these tips in mind when creating an assessment test:

 - Determine how your training objectives address how your employees’ perception of their skill development and professional goals.